General Conditions of Business

 (a) by hand, it shall be necessary only to produce a receipt for the communication; signed by or on behalf of the recipient;

-Philips Auctions use standardized Acid Testing Only to ascertain the Carat of gold jewellery.
+Philips Auctions uses X-ray Testing to ascertain the Carat of gold jewellery.
 No additional guarantees are made or implied.